eHealthAfrica/eHealthAfrica.github.io/_case-studies/eoc-dashboard.md

 ## EOC Dashboard

 In collaboration with the Data team of the National Emergency Operations Centre in Abuja, the Gates Foundation and Novel-T, we created a dashboard that displays and allows analysis of data relating to the campaigns.
-It is intended to be used by the National EOC, but there is a possibility that it will also be used by state-level EOCs at a later date.
+It is being used by the National EOC currently, and will be rolled out to state EOCs for local-level planning and analysis at a later date.

-The users of the dashboard are the EOC Data Team, which includes members from each of the involved organisations.
-The dasboard enables them to automatically generate a wide variety of reports based on the campaign data – a task which was previously done manually, and was extremely time-consuming.
+The dasboard enables the EOC and the Data Team to automatically generate a wide variety of reports based on the campaign data – a task which was previously done manually, and was extremely time-consuming.

 ### Dashboard data
 Campaign data is split into three phases: **pre-campaign**, **intra-campaign** and **post-campaign**.
 Pre-campaign data relates to preparations that take place in the regions where a vaccination campaign is planned, for example: